Arsenaultm90/School/Year 1/Semester 02/STAT 2507 - Introduction To Statistical Modelling I/Lecture 1 - Introduction To Statistics.md

 ##### Statistics Nomenclature

-**Statistics** - The study of how to collect, summarize, and interpret data.
+**Statistics** : The study of how to collect, summarize, and interpret data.

-**Descriptive Statistics** - The science of describing the important   aspects of a set of measurements through the use of graphical displays and numerical summaries.
+**Descriptive Statistics** : The science of describing the important   aspects of a set of measurements through the use of graphical displays and numerical summaries.

-**Inferential Statistics** - The science of making inferences about the characteristics of a population using a sample of measurements drawn from that population.
+**Inferential Statistics** : The science of making inferences about the characteristics of a population using a sample of measurements drawn from that population.

-**Population** - Any set of people or objects.
+**Population** : Any set of people or objects.
 Each person or object is referred to more generally as an experimental unit.

-**Sample** - Subset of a population.
+**Sample** : Subset of a population.

-**Variable** - Any characteristic of an experimental unit.
+**Variable** : The variable is the characteristic or property being measured or observed that corresponds to the set of numbers.

+**Experimental Unit** : The experimental unit is the individual entity or subject for which data is collected.
+It represents the smallest unit of observation in the study.

 ---